trixi-framework/HOHQMesh.jl/docs/src/HQMTool_Tour.md

 ## Mesh from a control file

-A first example script reads in an existing control file from the HOHQMesh examples collection and create a HQMTool project dictionary.
+A first example script reads in an existing control file from the HOHQMesh examples collection and make it into a HQMTool project dictionary.
 To run this example, execute
 ```julia
    include(joinpath(HOHQMesh.examples_dir(), "interactive_from_control_file.jl"))